 Your sushi maestro, Sang Kim, is an award-winning fiction writer, playwright, serial restaurateur and chef.
 He has been behind some of the best known Japanese and Korean restaurants in Toronto.

 He was LCBO’s Featured Chef (2013); CNE’s Celebrity Chef (2016); chosen by the USDA and Taste U.S. as the sole Canadian chef to represent them at the Restaurant Canada Show (2017).
 He appears as a regular chef on CTV’s popular daytime talk show, The Social.
 His upcoming cooking web series, WTF?!
 (What The Food?!) with Sang Kim, launches in spring 2017.

 His upcoming third book, WOODY ALLEN ATE MY KIMCHI, a memoir about his food journey from a farm in South Korea to some of the top restaurants and hotels in Ontario, will be released in February 2018 (Exile Editions).
-He is the recipient of the Gloria Vanderbilt Prize for Fiction (“When John Lennon Died“, 2013) and was later shortlisted (“Kimchi“, 2016); winner, Grain Magazine’s Short Story contest (“Spoiled Rice“, 2016).
+He is the recipient of the Gloria Vanderbilt Prize for Fiction (“When John Lennon Died“, 2013) and was later shortlisted (“Kimchi“, 2016); winner, Grain Magazine’s Short Story contest (“Spoiled Rice“, 2016); finalist for the CBC Short Story Prize (“Kraken“, 2017).
 His collection of literary short stories, EATING DOGS, will be released in the fall of 2018.

 He is also a much sought-after speaker and has given keynote addresses and talks for a variety of organizations and platforms, including TEDx, IMPACT Entrepreneurship, ING Direct Talks, Historica Canada, Toronto & Peel Regional & Catholic District School Boards, Toronto Public Library, SIPO Foundation and many more.